Bible Study Contents and Links

 This overview is also a resounding call to arms for Bible-believing warriors.

-This beginning was the foundation for everything – the war; morality (from the forbidden Tree of Knowledge); and the shared principle behind 1) fornication, 2) gluttony, 3) drunkenness, and 4) democracy.
+This beginning was the foundation for everything – the war; morality (from the forbidden Tree of Knowledge of good & evil); and the shared principle behind 1) fornication, 2) gluttony, 3) drunkenness, and 4) democracy.

 Why God made Abraham's people special.
 This (with D7 & D8) explains why saints are different from pagans, and how the world's different religions developed.

 Pagan nations could not defeat God's people, so Balaam, up on Peor, taught them how to corrupt God’s saints.

 Just as apostasy caused God to divide humans into saints and pagans, apostasy divided the 12 tribes into Judah and Israel.

 He conquered the world and spread the leaven of Greek philosophy/Reason, which corrupted pure faith in Thus saith the Lord.

 He became popular and influential by subtly using Greek philosophy to “interpret” Christian doctrines.
 His philosophy- and human-Reason-based writings became the foundation of Roman Catholicism, and led to the “Enlightenment", theology, morality, and modern secular society.